History of Exeter services

-When opened the two roundabouts outside the services would have been significantly quieter than they were today, however it was always the intention to surround the services with an industrial estate.
+When opened the two roundabouts outside the services would have been significantly quieter than they were today, however it was always the intention to turn this area into an industrial estate.

-The stipulation for the services required a lorry park and transport café be built, but with a warning that a rival lorry park may be opening up opposite.
+The stipulation for the services required a lorry park and transport café be built, but with a warning that another company may be building a lorry park opposite.

 The building being to the north of the site, and the picnic area on the top of the hill, were the Department for Transport's suggestion.

-Exeter was the only one with ever to have a Harry Ramsden's waitress service, which was built into the hotel.
+Exeter was the only one with ever to have a Harry Ramsden's waitress service, which was built into the hotel and opened in 1996.
 The restaurant stayed here many years after all the other motorway sites had closed.

-In March 2006 the services gained a M&S store, which was opened by Exeter FC manager Alex Inglethorpe.
+In March 2006 the services gained an M&S store, which was opened by Exeter FC manager Alex Inglethorpe.

 It has a large food court area which is now home to three Costas - at one point it only offered a restaurant with no coffee options.
-EDC was further scaled back in March 2014 when an internal Greggs store opened.
+EDC was further scaled back in March 2014 when an internal Greggs store opened, and it was removed in 2017.
 There is also a separate, unrelated Greggs branch in the industrial estate opposite.

 In 2000 there were plans for Granada 2Go to be fitted to the front of the services.
 Granada wanted to use the parcel of land near the entrance to set up a separate shop and car park.
 There were later plans to extend the lobby area, putting a Costa stand within it.